-the National Do Not Call Registry can reduce the number of unwanted calls you receive, but scammers will still call
+the National Do Not Call Registry can reduce the number of unwanted calls you receive, but scammers will still call anyway

 The National Do Not Call Registry was born from the Do Not Call Implementation Act of 2003.
 Since June 27, 2003, millions of people have registered their phone numbers in an attempt to slow the onslaught of annoying telemarketing calls throughout their days.
 Do you know how to place your number on the National Do Not Call Registry and how long it will take for legitimate telemarketers to stop calling you?

 You may not know that the North Carolina Consumers Council lobbied congress in the years leading up to the law's enactment, and even lobbied the North Carolina General Assembly for a similar law at the state level that functions in the same way as the National Do Not Call Registry.

 How to Register A phone number